Ferrari (NYSE:RACE) Issues FY 2022 Earnings Guidance

-The firm also recently announced an annual dividend, which was paid on Friday, May 6th.
-Investors of record on Wednesday, April 20th were given a dividend of $1.362 per share.
-The ex-dividend date of this dividend was Tuesday, April 19th.
-This represents a yield of 0.66%.
+Ferrari (NYSE:RACE – Get Rating) last issued its quarterly earnings results on Wednesday, May 4th.
+The company reported $1.45 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.26 by $0.19.
+The company had revenue of $1.33 billion for the quarter, compared to analyst estimates of $1.17 billion.
+Ferrari had a net margin of 19.46% and a return on equity of 40.26%.
+On average, sell-side analysts expect that Ferrari will post 4.88 earnings per share for the current fiscal year.

+Several equities research analysts have weighed in on the company.
+Kepler Capital Markets upgraded Ferrari from a reduce rating to a hold rating in a report on Wednesday, June 8th.
+StockNews.com cut shares of Ferrari from a buy rating to a hold rating in a report on Wednesday.
+Credit Suisse Group reiterated a buy rating and set a $285.00 price target on shares of Ferrari in a report on Friday, June 10th.
+Exane BNP Paribas raised shares of Ferrari from a neutral rating to an outperform rating and set a €255.00 ($265.63) price objective for the company in a research report on Tuesday, April 12th.
+Finally, Jefferies Financial Group raised Ferrari from an underperform rating to a hold rating and set a $180.00 target price on the stock in a report on Monday.
+Six investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Moderate Buy and an average price target of $243.55.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Compton Capital Management Inc. RI raised its holdings in shares of Ferrari by 16.7% in the 1st quarter.
-Compton Capital Management Inc. RI now owns 1,400 shares of the company’s stock worth $305,000 after purchasing an additional 200 shares during the period.
-Private Advisor Group LLC grew its stake in shares of Ferrari by 54.8% in the first quarter.
-Private Advisor Group LLC now owns 1,553 shares of the company’s stock valued at $339,000 after buying an additional 550 shares in the last quarter.
-KB Financial Partners LLC grew its stake in shares of Ferrari by 20.1% in the first quarter.
-KB Financial Partners LLC now owns 1,718 shares of the company’s stock valued at $375,000 after buying an additional 287 shares in the last quarter.
-Cetera Investment Advisers grew its stake in shares of Ferrari by 9.2% in the first quarter.
-Cetera Investment Advisers now owns 2,556 shares of the company’s stock valued at $565,000 after buying an additional 215 shares in the last quarter.
-Finally, Blair William & Co.
-IL grew its stake in shares of Ferrari by 2.1% in the first quarter.
-Blair William & Co.
-IL now owns 3,112 shares of the company’s stock valued at $679,000 after buying an additional 65 shares in the last quarter.
-Hedge funds and other institutional investors own 38.36% of the company’s stock.
+Hedge funds have recently bought and sold shares of the company.
+Raymond James Financial Services Advisors Inc. increased its stake in shares of Ferrari by 5.6% during the 1st quarter.
+Raymond James Financial Services Advisors Inc. now owns 4,125 shares of the company’s stock worth $900,000 after purchasing an additional 220 shares in the last quarter.
+Private Advisor Group LLC grew its stake in Ferrari by 54.8% in the 1st quarter.
+Private Advisor Group LLC now owns 1,553 shares of the company’s stock worth $339,000 after acquiring an additional 550 shares during the period.
+BlackRock Inc. grew its stake in Ferrari by 3.3% in the 1st quarter.
+BlackRock Inc. now owns 1,066,538 shares of the company’s stock worth $232,602,000 after acquiring an additional 33,643 shares during the period.
+Cibc World Market Inc. grew its stake in shares of Ferrari by 143.3% during the 1st quarter.
+Cibc World Market Inc. now owns 6,983 shares of the company’s stock valued at $1,523,000 after buying an additional 4,113 shares during the period.
+Finally, Dimensional Fund Advisors LP lifted its holdings in shares of Ferrari by 8.4% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 67,953 shares of the company’s stock valued at $14,820,000 after acquiring an additional 5,286 shares in the last quarter.
+Institutional investors own 38.36% of the company’s stock.

 Ferrari N.V., through its subsidiaries, designs, engineers, produces, and sells luxury performance sports cars.
 The company offers sports, GT, and special series cars; limited edition hyper cars; one-off and track cars; and Icona cars.
 It also provides racing cars, and spare parts and engines, as well as after sales, repair, maintenance, and restoration services for cars.